IamLam163/Data-Structures-and-Algorithm-Leetcode-Challenge/README.md

 # Data-Structures-and-Algorithm-Leetcode-Challenge
-This repository contains solutoins to Leetcode Problems.
+This repository contains solutions to Leetcode Problems.